vislies/2020/gallery/index.md

 Generally, bar charts are an effective way to represent data.
 But there are some questionable choices here.
 The background looks nice, but why is it showing Africa and the Middle East when the data are about China?
-The rounded edges of the bars might be asthetically pleasing, but they make it more difficult to determine the apex of the bars.
+The rounded edges of the bars might be aesthetically pleasing, but they make it more difficult to determine the apex of the bars.
 The bar labels, while readable, are cramped and it is difficult to tell which label goes to which bar.
 And the bars are in alphabetical order, which has little to do with the data.
 Why not order the bars in, for example, bar height?